Gadomski, Robert

 Untitled

-“I guess I’m always going in between what’s real, what’s surreal, what’s imagined or dreamed,” Gadomski says.
+“I guess I’m always going between what’s real, what’s surreal, what’s imagined or dreamed,” Gadomski says.
 “Everything.
 There’s so much going on.
 It’s not one specific thing that makes you want to paint.”

 –Taken from the Chicago Tribune article by Jenn Q. Goddu (12/4/04)

-For more information please fill out the form below:
+For more information, please fill out the form below: